 MISSION REVIVALSuzanne pins her hopes of a revival of the Māori mission on Bishop Redwood who is appointed as Bishop of Wellington in 1874.
 In 1879 Father Soulas arrives from France and familiarises himself with Māori families in Hawke’s Bay and constructs a new church at Pakipaki.

-JERUSALEM, JERUSALEM!In 1882 Māori from the Whanganui River area ask Bishop Redwood for a priest.
+HAWKE'S BAY, JERUSALEM!In 1882 Māori from the Whanganui River area ask Bishop Redwood for a priest.
 The following year Suzanne, Father Soulas and two Sisters go to Hiruharama – Jerusalem – to revive the Catholic mission.
 Suzanne is appointed to set up and lead a branch of the Marist Third Order Regular of Mary.

 BUILDING THE FOUNDATIONSIn 1885, the Sisters help dig the foundations of a new church and Father Soulas sets the first pile in place.
 The local people join forces with a Wanganui building firm for its construction and, on Christmas Day, Bishop Redwood blesses St Joseph’s Church.